 We experienced budget adjustments (savings) several times - each time, they would result in reduced nursing staffing, which naturally made us focus on staff reactions and changes - not only among nurses but also throughout the department.
-It has a severe impact on the work environment, employment safety and task procedures etc. It takes a long time and everyone focuses on figuring out and accepting the new department situation.
+It has a severe impact on the work environment, employment safety and task procedures etc. It takes a long time, and everyone focuses on figuring out and accepting the new department situation.

 Staff changes among ward managers also affect the progress of the nursing development and research culture.
 During staff changes, some employees will have to take the lead as to focus areas, as new employees do not have the same knowledge of visions and strategies as former employees.
-The community feeling created within the leader group is gone and has to be re-established.
-It is important that you as head nurse are aware of the fact that you have to support your ward managers in different ways, since they have different competences.
-As a new head nurse, you will primarily focus on your own unit and less on the department as a whole.
+The community feeling created within the leader group is gone and must be re-established.

+It is important that you as head nurse know you must support your ward managers in different ways, since they have different competences.
+As a new head nurse, you will primarily focus on your own unit and less on the department.